microsoft/code-with-engineering-playbook/docs/machine-learning/ml-envisioning-summary-template.md

 3. Make sure that the project team has a good understanding of the data

-4. Make sure that the Microsoft and **Customer** teams have the personnel needed for Data Exploration Workshop
+4. Make sure that the SMEs (Subject Matter Experts) needed are present for Data Exploration Workshop

 5. List people needed for the data exploration workshop